Undergraduate Catalog

 In all chemistry courses, instructors encourage students to think for themselves and work independently.
 This is accomplished in some classes by having students work at the blackboard in small discussion groups to solve problems.
 In other courses, students survey chemical literature to make class presentations or write papers to discuss the nature of the work under study.

-Since the department's curriculum is regularly reviewed and approved by the Committee on Professional Training of the American Chemical Society (ACS), a student may select the specific set of courses that leads to an ACS-certified degree.
+Since the department’s curriculum is regularly reviewed and approved by the Committee on Professional Training of the American Chemical Society (ACS), a student may select the specific set of courses that leads to an ACS-certified major.
 Students also have the option of meeting the major requirements with courses that more closely reflect their particular interests and more optimally prepare them for certain advanced fields of study.
 Students who expect to attend a professional school after graduation (medicine, dentistry, pharmacy, and so on) will find that the flexible chemistry major curriculum more than meets their needs.
-A chemistry major may also elect to complete a series of education and certification courses and teach chemistry at the high school level following graduation.
+A chemistry major may also elect to complete a series of education courses to prepare for a career teaching chemistry at the high school level following graduation.

 Major Requirements